advancedresearch/the_century_of_satire/the-ouroboros-hypothesis.md

 Now, seen through the lens of ancient people, what makes the Melchizedek character so great?
 There is not much substantial content produced by writers about the properties this character has otherwise.
-Melchizedek does not do very much, similar to commonly mythology around individual angels.
+Melchizedek does not do very much, similar to common mythology around individual angels.

 Here, it is very important to not fall into the trap of a particular modern mindset when interpreting ancient religions.
 The people who practised ancient religion did not ask critical questions about characters themselves.